Honorably discharged veterans that meet certain eligibility guidelines are entitled to benefits

-including a burial allowance, a burial flag, a grave marker, and eligibility for burial in a national cemetery.
+including a burial allowance, a burial flag, a grave marker, a Presidential Memorial Certificate and burial in a national cemetery.
 Your Cedar Memorial Certified Preplanning Consultant can explain the details.

-– The cost of transporting the body to the place of burial may also be paid in addition to the above allowances.
-See your Preplanning Consultant for details.
+d.
+Transportation Costs – The cost of transporting the body to the place of burial may also be paid in addition to the above allowances.

-The Department of Veterans Affairs (VA) will furnish an appropriate headstone or marker for the graves of eligible veterans buried in private cemeteries, whose deaths occur on or after September 11, 2001, regardless of whether the grave is already marked with a non-government marker.
-The VA, however, does not pay the cost of placing the headstone or marker on the grave or any related marker perpetual care charges.
+The Department of Veterans Affairs (VA) will furnish an appropriate headstone or marker for the graves of eligible veterans buried in private cemeteries, whose deaths occur on or after November 1, 1990, regardless of whether the grave is already marked with a non-government marker.
+The VA, however, does not pay the cost of placing the headstone or marker on the grave, any cemetery required stone or foundation for the memorial, or any related marker perpetual care charges.

 An American flag is available to drape the casket of a veteran who was discharged under conditions other than dishonorable.
 After the funeral service, the flag may be given to the next of kin or a close associate of the deceased.
 VA will also issue a flag on behalf of a service member who was missing in action and later presumed dead.
 Flags are issued at any VA regional office, VA national cemetery, or most local post offices.

 A Presidential Memorial Certificate (PMC) is an engraved paper certificate, signed by the current President, to honor the memory of deceased veterans who are eligible for burial in a national cemetery.

 Cedar Memorial will assist you in filing for all of your veterans benefits at no additional cost to you or your legal representatives.

 For more information contact your Cedar Memorial Preplanning Consultant or find out more about veterans benefits by contacting the National Veterans Affairs office at (800) 827-1000 or www.cem.va.gov

 (515) 242-5331 or (800) 838-4692